geoschem/GCClassic/docs/source/running/running-gcclassic.rst

    # SLURM_CPUS_PER_TASK ensures this matches the number you set with -c above
    export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK

-   # Run GEOS_Chem.
+   # Run GEOS-Chem.
 The "time" command will return CPU and wall times.
    # Stdout and stderr will be directed to the "GC.log" log file
    # (you can change the log file name below if you wish)
    srun -c $OMP_NUM_THREADS time -p ./gcclassic > GC.log 2>&1